 Jaybird Vista 2

-The Jaybird Vista 2 earbuds top the charts as our pick for best overall earbuds.
-The sound quality is almost unreal—we were able to hear vocalists' breaths in the tracks we listened to on them.
-They produce crystal clear audio, with smooth, warm bass and excellent clarity during both playbacks and calls.
-They are comfortable and secure enough in your ears to stay put through even high-intensity workouts, and their water resistance protects them from profuse sweat and light rain.
-The app has an incredibly useful EQ that you can customize or select from a plethora of handy presets.
+The Jaybird Vista 2 top the charts as our pick for best overall earbuds.
+The sound quality this pair of buds offers is almost unreal — in some of the tracks we listened to, we were able to audibly detect some vocalists' breaths.
+The Vista 2 produces crystal clear audio, with smooth, warm bass and excellent clarity during both playbacks and calls.
+These buds are comfortable and secure enough in your ears to stay put through even high-intensity workouts, and their water resistance protects them from profuse sweat and light rain.
+The app has an incredibly useful EQ that you can customize or select from an array of handy presets.
 Strong battery life, a small charging case (with a wireless charging option), and simple onboard controls round out an excellent package.

-We were hard-pressed to find anything to criticize about these buds.
-Our main gripe is that their noise cancellation capability is not the best we encountered.
-Other models exceed the Vista 2 in this area.
-Other than that, these earbuds are simply the best all-around model, and we recommend them most readily for those looking for exceptional performance in any scenario.
+We don't have too many bones to pick with these earbuds.
+The only negative quality we can think of is that their noise cancellation capability is not the best we have encountered — which isn't to say it's bad, just that some other models bested the Vista 2 in this area.
+Aside from that small caveat, these earbuds are simply the best all-around model, and we recommend them most readily for those looking for an exceptional listening experience.

 Read review: Jaybird Vista 2